rparak/ABB-RobotStudio-SortingProductionLine/README.md

 The project focuses on controlling multiple robots using the simulation tool RobotStudio ABB.
 Robot on table no. 1 communicates with another robot on table no. 2 using a conveyor belt.
 The main goal of the project is to create a simple sorting production line.

 Main challenges of project implementation:
-- object manipulation using an smart gripper (ABB), simple vacuum gripper
+- object manipulation using a smart gripper (ABB), simple vacuum gripper
 - data communication between the multiple robotic arms
 - conveyor belt control
 - clean rapid program using functions, structures, etc.